Some African American historical and current newspapers are available electronically through subscription databases from UC Berkeley.

 The UC Berkeley Libraries has extensive microform (microfilm and microfiche) collections, containing valuable information for researchers.

 Microfilm and microfiche owned by the UC Berkeley Libraries can be found through UC Library Search.
-Use the Advanced Search to search for the title or a topic and combine that will a call number search for microfilm (or microfiche, if that is the format you are looking for).
+Use the Advanced Search to search for the title or a topic and combine that with a call number search for microfilm (or microfiche, if that is the format you are looking for).